This is my go-to seasoning for fajitas, tacos, burritos, refried beans and dips.

-If powdered mesquite smoke flavor is omitted from the dry ingredients, substitute 2 teaspoons liquid smoke by adding to the wet ingredients of a recipe.
+If powdered mesquite smoked salt is not available, substitute 2 teaspoons liquid smoke by adding to the wet ingredients of a recipe.
 Single chile powders can sub for the chili powder i.e. a combination of Ancho and Chipotle chile powders.

 This post contains affiliate links.
 Thank you for supporting what I do here at Savoring Today.
 For more information, please see our Disclosure Policy.